 I now see it from my world coming closer to you, so be patient, for victory is but an hour of patience

 Each anniversary invites existential questions about the Syrian revolution.
 For a while, observers have postulated as to the reasons for the revolution’s failure in light of the geo-political dimensions and lack of democratic transition.
 The status quo and the tragedies which have befallen the Syrian people may appear to confirm the revolution’s profound breakdown.
-Without a doubt, the immense human cost has been monumental, at times unfathomable.1 Momentarily, we seem to be at an impasse.
+Without a doubt, the immense human cost has been monumental, at times unfathomable.

 I am not denying the revolution as one clamoring to dismantle an embedded authoritarian regime.
 Indeed, despite ongoing repression, protests against the Assad regime and extremists hijacking the Syrian revolution are still flaring up across the country, be it in Idlib, Suwayda, or Daraa.
 Yet at its crux, the revolution was a dramatic reclaiming of the Syrian self.
 It not only invented new idioms and re-appropriated old vocabularies, but also re-negotiated old systems of thought and sensibilities.
 At present, the “kingdom of silence” is twelve million in the diaspora and in the liberated parts of Syria, many of whom are exercising their revolutionary agency and building the civil society they were long denied outside the borders of their country.
 At the risk of romanticization, I venture that, for those of us for whom the revolution was a dream, the dream lives on.
 The revolution was never meant to be an armed insurrection.
 It was first and foremost an internal quest to change, to overcome the coloniality in our own thinking and beings.
 To change the way we think, love, and live.